-13. Multimodal Projects / Components / Elements
+13. Multimodal Projects / Modes / Contracts

-Project nominations that includes multiple modes to be delivered in separate contracts (i.e. roadwork, rail work, bile lanes) will be called project components.
-Each of the project components must clearly identify the scope and the benefits (outputs/outcomes) each project component will achieve.
-If a project component does not show a clear connection or a benefit to the corridor that is being addressed, as demonstrated in a corridor plan, the Commission may choose not to fund that individual project component.
+Project nominations may include multiple modes to be delivered in separate contracts (i.e. roadwork, rail work, bike lanes) referred to as project modes.
+The applicant must clearly identify the scope of work for each mode.
+The benefits (outputs/outcomes) that will be achieved may be described for all project modes combined in the project nomination.
+If a proposed project mode does not show a clear connection or a benefit to the corridor, as demonstrated in a corridor plan, the Commission may choose not to fund that individual project mode.